jenny-nguyen97/jenny-nguyen97.github.io/index.md

 The coefficient on _loggdp_ is 1.229 and is statistically significant.
 This implies that the treatment effect remains positive, but the OLS specification seems to have been biased downward the effect of Log GDP on happiness by omitting entity and time effects.

-I took a deeper look at the panel regression model by examining the effect of Log GDP per capita on Hapiness with balanced and unbalanced panel data for a period of eight years from 2014 - 2021.
+I take a deeper look at the panel regression model by examining the effect of Log GDP per capita on Hapiness with balanced and unbalanced panel data for a period of eight years from 2014 - 2021.

 Balanced panel data (85 countries for a total of 680 observations)